13 Things Pale Girls Are Sick of Hearing

 Yes, we could.
 But as hard as it to wrap your head around the concept, some of us don’t actually WANT to change the colour of our skin.
 Imagine!

 I know people mean well with this one, and it would be fine I was, like 6 years old or something.
-Given that I’m a grown woman, though, it’s just a little patronising to assume I don’t know how to look after my own skin, don’t you think?
+Given that I’m a grown woman, though, and I’ve had pale skin my entire life, it’s just a little patronising to assume I don’t know how to look after it, don’t you think?

 Look, we’re just pale: we’re not vampires, OK?
 We don’t have to avoid the sun completely, and as long as we’re appropriately dressed, and sun-screened-up, we’re perfectly capable of going outdoors when the sun’s out.
 I promise we won’t disintegrate at the first touch of daylight (and we don’t glitter like Cullens, either, more’s the pity).

 “Your holiday can’t have been THAT good: where’s your sun tan?”